Ibn Jurayj: Kitāb al-Manāsik

 Being the mufti and jurist of Mecca, he authored a work titled Kitāb al-Manāsik ('The Book of Pilgrimage Rites').
 It contained the knowledge that pilgrims needed annually during the Hajj season.
 This may have been an expansion on the chapter of Hajj from his hadith compilation.
 The transmission of Kitāb al-Manāsik was extremely rare among later scholars, and the work itself has not survived.

 Ahmad ibn Hanbal remarked about it: "Ibn Jurayj used to narrate to people from other people's books, except during the days of Ḥajj, when he would bring out his own Book of Manāsik and narrate to them from it."

 Legacy

 Hadith

 Hadith transmitted by Ibn Jurayj are present in all six of the canonical Sunni hadith collections.
 During his stay in Yemen, Ibn Jurayj's lectures were attended by ʽAbd al-Razzaq al-Sanʽani, who included 5,000 of the traditions taught in his musannaf.

 Ibn Jurayj's status as a hadith transmitter was viewed positively by his student Yahya ibn Sa'id al-Qattan, although he cast doubt on those traditions which had been transmitted from memory and where an informant had been concealed (tadlis).
 The evaluation of Ibn Jurayj being a trustworthy transmitter when not practicing tadlis was also shared by later hadith critics, including Ahmad ibn Hanbal, Yahya ibn Maʻin, and Ali ibn al-Madini.
 More recently, Motzki assessed Ibn Jurayj's material in Abd al-Razzaq al-Sanʽani's musannaf, concluding he did not forge the traditions he transmitted.
-Due to his tendency to engage in tadlis, medieval hadith scholar Muhammad al-Bukhari opined that Ibn Jurayj was not a trustworthy transmitter.